-While the module buildings were being placed and utility lines installed, a small library staff working on the 2nd floor of the school administration building ordered and processed thousands of books for the new library.
-The first book processed wasThe Adventures of Tom Sawyer by Mark Twain, which is now on display here at the library.
-With a grant from the New York State Division of Library Development, $50,000 in reference materials was purchased.
-All finished books were housed at the Edith Slocum School in Ronkonkoma until the library building was ready for occupancy.
+While the module buildings were being constructed, library service commenced with a small staff fervently working on the 2nd floor of the school administration building.
+Thousands of books were ordered and processed for the forthcoming library, with the first book added to the new collection being The Adventures of Tom Sawyer by Mark Twain.
+With a grant from the New York State Division of Library Development, $50,000 in reference materials was acquired with all finished books provisionally held at the Edith Slocum School in Ronkonkoma until the prefabricated building was ready for occupancy.

 On Monday July 14, 1975, a dreary overcast day, the long awaited grand opening of the Connetquot Public Library took place.
 In spite of the weather, more than 1,000 residents came in that first day to sign up for a library card and to register for the Summer Reading Club.
 Despite the sizeable collection of 10,000 items, the overwhelming community turnout led to concern that the library would run out of books before the end of the day!
 On October 26, 1975, a dedication for the Connetquot Public Library was held with the lease for the land and charter being formally presented by the Board of Education and the Suffolk Cooperative Library System, respectively.

 In July 1976, Joan Zaleski was appointed as the new Library Director and planning began to erect a new permanent building for the library.
 In December 1976, residents approved a referendum to seek $1,200,000 in federal funds to begin construction.
 By October 1977, the Public Works Capital Development and Investment Program only granted $598,000, which was used to break ground on a 16,000 square foot one-storied building in December 1977, designed by district resident and architect Ronald Benedict.